A bijection between symmetric plane partitions and quasi transpose complementary plane partitions: Conclusion

 \section{Conclusion}

-In this paper we constructed an explicit bijection between $\SPP{n}{M}$ and $\QTCPP{N}{M}$, thus resolving the bijective problem raised by Schreier--Aigner and Proctor.
+In this paper we constructed an explicit bijection between $\SPP{n}{M}$ and $\QTCPP{n}{M}$, thus resolving the bijective problem raised by Schreier--Aigner and Proctor.
 The main idea was to combine the $1:2^{\#S}$ correspondences on both sides with the double--LGV technique, and to organize the resulting structure via the signed index sets $I_m$ and $J_m$.
-This framework not only recovers the known equinumerosity results of Proctor, but also enhances them with compatibility.
+This framework not only recovers the known equinumerosity results of Proctor, but also enhances them with compatibility, which enabled us to construct the present bijection.

 \textbf{Future directions.} Several natural problems remain open: \begin{itemize} \item The combinatorial sets $I_m$ and $J_m$ deserve further study.
 In particular, the structure of $J_m$ strongly suggests a connection with Pfaffian evaluations.
 We expect applications to classical Pfaffian formulas.
 Moreover, the study of the signed generating functions of $I_m$ and $J_m$ presents another interesting direction. \item Our method should extend to other bijection problems, especially those involving reflecting boundaries or parity restrictions.
 Examples include TSSCPPs, Gog--Magog correspondences, and further symmetry classes. \item It would be desirable to simplify the current constructions and discover additional compatibilities.
 For example, if we fully understand the structure of $\{\sigma_s\}_{s \in \supp{I_m} \bigsqcup \supp{J_m}}$ in Section~7, we can construct $m$ (independent) statistics from the construction.
-At least, we can generate the second statistics, since the multi-set of paths are preserved. \end{itemize}
+At least, we should be able to generate the second statistics, since the multi-set of paths are preserved. \end{itemize}

 Overall, the framework of signed sets and compatible sijections, together with the new indexing objects $I_m$ and $J_m$, offers a flexible tool that we hope will stimulate further developments in bijective combinatorics and its connections with determinantal and Pfaffian structures.